heycarsten/personal-page/README.md

 ### SSH

 I use public key authentication exclusively for accessing remote systems.
+I rotate my private key usually every few years, I should maybe get on that more often 🤔

 ### 1Password

+There are numerous password managers these days, iCloud has a built in one even, but I love 1Password.
+It integrates on all of my devices, I can store other info in my vaults, not just login information.
+I also have a family plan so Erin and I can share logins for various shared stuff, along with our own personal vaults.
+1Password integrates well virtually everywhere, and makes it dead easy to have a unique strong password for every account.

+Before I started using a password manager I was the doing the "one password" thing, as in I had one password I used for everything! 😂 Not a good idea.
+I'm lucky, to my knowledge nothing important was ever breached, but I don't do that anymore.

+### _Other notes_

 I do not have an external monitor at the moment, I plan to get one in the future when I am able.

 I have not included “tech stack” stuff here: programming languages, frameworks, libraries.
+This stuff is forever in flux, sure I have my core knowledge of Ruby, JavaScript, Rails, Ember, Node, Python, etc. but I'm also interested in Rust, Elixir, TypeScript, React, Elm, Go, and beyond.
+I consider it my job to be open to working with any technology under the right circumstances.